 As your dogs separation anxiety isn't limited to when you leave the house (it could be triggered when you leave the room), I recommend you also practice this exercise to help get your dog used to you leaving and returning.

-If you're worried, you can still peek in on him to see how he's doing - if you're quiet enough!
+If you're worried, you can still peek in on him to see how he's doing, so long as you're quiet enough!
 If you think he may hear you, you could always peek through a window to see how he's doing.

 If he's been fed and watered, exercised, is feeling safe and secure, and has a full tummy, he'll probably relax and fall asleep.

 well as helping with your dogs separation anxiety, crating your pet will help with many situations.
-Learn more, including how to crate train your puppy or dog here.
+Learn more, including how to crate train your puppy.

 If you leave a radio switched on to a classical, easy listening, or chat station, it may help your Cocker Spaniel to relax.